scottkf/pessimistic-db-locking/README.markdown

 ### On the frontend (using an event filter called 'lock-entry')

 This will only work on an event which is being edited, i.e., it has an `<input name="id" type="hidden" value="<something">` field.
 Unfortunately, all the leasing, and renewing must be handled by javascript, so include the following to deal with that on the page you're working on.
-This is only a basic example:
+This is only a basic example using jQuery:

+    <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.3.2/jquery.min.js"></script>
     <script type="text/javascript" src="{$root}/extensions/pessimistic_db_locking/assets/locking.js"></script>
     <script type="text/javascript">
     	<xsl:comment>